 Allow time for permitting – Permitting takes time and sometimes it can take six to 12 months and potentially up to two years to complete depending on the type(s) of permit(s) required.
 It is critical for project managers to plan accordingly and be prepared for potential permitting delays.

 In summary, bringing a natural resource professional to the project team early in the project conception phase, you may save time and money in the long run.
 Natural resource permitting should be included as part of the project schedule in order to avoid potential project delays.
 With an environmental professional on the project team, Terracon can assist you in staying abreast of regulatory changes that may affect the environmental permitting process.

 Definition of “Waters of the United States” Under the Clean Water Act.
 Federal Register Vol. 79, No. 76.
 April 21, 2014.
 Part II.
 Department of Defense.
 Environmental Protection Agency.
-Retrieved from http://www2.epa.gov/uswaters
+Retrieved from http://www2.epa.gov/uswaters on October 6, 2014.

 Dudley, Sandra, Director, Division of Water Resources.
 Hydrological Determination Services.
 Tennessee Department of Environment and Conservation.
 June 16, 2014.

 Higgins, Sean.
 EPA contradicts itself with Clean Water Act rule, federal agency says.
 Washington Examiner.
 October 7, 2014.
-Retrieved from http://washingtonexaminer.com/epa-contradicts-itself-with-clean-water-act-rule-federal-agency-says/article/2554465
+Retrieved from http://washingtonexaminer.com/epa-contradicts-itself-with-clean-water-act-rule-federal-agency-says/article/2554465 on October 7, 2014.

 H.R.5078 – Waters of the United States Regulatory Overreach Protection Act of 2014.
-Retrieved from https://www.congress.gov/bill/113th-congress/house-bill/5078
+Retrieved from https://www.congress.gov/bill/113th-congress/house-bill/5078 on October 7, 2014.

 Proposed “Definition of ‘Waters of the States’ Under the Clean Water Act” 40 CFR 230.3.
-Retrieved from http://www2.epa.gov/uswaters
+Retrieved from http://www2.epa.gov/uswaters on October 6, 2014.